-- SYN - The SYN, or Synchronisation flag, is used as a first step in establishing a 3-way handshake between two hosts.
+SYN- The synchronisation flag is used as a first step in establishing a three way handshake between two hosts.
 Only the first packet from both the sender and receiver should have this flag set.
-The following diagram illustrates a 3-way handshake process.
+The following diagram illustrates a three way handshake process.

-- FIN - The FIN flag, which stands for “Finished”, means there is no more data from the sender.
+FIN- The finished flag means there is no more data from the sender.
 Therefore, it is used in the last packet sent from the sender.

-- URG - The URG flag is used to notify the receiver to process the urgent packets before processing all other packets.
+URG- The urgent flag is used to notify the receiver to process the urgent packets before processing all other packets.
 The receiver will be notified when all known urgent data has been received.
 See RFC 6093 for more details.

-- RST - The RST flag, which stands for “Reset”, gets sent from the receiver to the sender when a packet is sent to a particular host that was not expecting it.
+RST- The reset flag gets sent from the receiver to the sender when a packet is sent to a particular host that was not expecting it.

-- NS (experimental) - The NS flag, which stands for Nonce Sum, is still an experimental flag used to help protect against accidental malicious concealment of packets from the sender.
+NS(experimental) - The nonce sum flag is still an experimental flag used to help protect against accidental malicious concealment of packets from the sender.
 See RFC 3540 for more details.

 You can view which TCP flags are being used for every TCP packet directly from within your command line interface.
 To do so, you need to run a

 tcpdump.
 This needs to be done by a root user so if you don’t have root access, try running the following:

 This will allow you to analyze all packets being sent and will display packets containing any of the TCP flags.
 However, if you would like to run a

 tcpdump only on packets containing a certain flag you can use one of the following commands.